abheesht17/super-pixels/README.md

 # super-pixels
-An Approach for Improving Vision Systems Using Simultaneous Training at a Superpixel Level
+An Approach for Improving Vision Systems Using Simultaneous Training at a Super-pixel Level